New Moon on

 Moon before ascending node

-11 days after descending node on 28 December 2007 at 02:57 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 11 January 2008 at 15:17 in ♒ Aquarius.
+11 days after descending node on 28 December 2007 at 02:57 in ♌ Leo the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 11 January 2008 at 15:17 in ♒ Aquarius.

 Moon after southern standstill

-1 day since the previous standstill on 6 January 2008 at 15:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.939°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.985° at the point of next northern standstill on 19 January 2008 at 23:29 in ♊ Gemini.
+1 day since the last southern standstill on 6 January 2008 at 15:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.939° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠27.985° at the point of next northern standstill on 19 January 2008 at 23:29 in ♊ Gemini.

 Sun-Moon-Earth syzygy